uit-hdl/pippeline/README.md

 You should now have a set of datasets available and can check that by:

 ```
-ls()
+data()
 ```

 You may also have to configure the app.
-For this, edit the files *shiny/options.csv* and *shiny/questionnaires.csv* accordingly.
+For this, edit the files *shiny/options.csv* and *shiny/questionnaires.txt* accordingly.
 The former contains the names of the R objects holding the available gene expression datasets (and their descriptions), while the latter contains the names of the R objects holding the available questionnaire data.
+See also the next section.

 That's it.
 Now write in an R terminal: